Other / mixed grade configuration · Hialeah, FL

 How many students attend Lincoln-Marti Charter School Hialeah Campus?

 Lincoln-Marti Charter School Hialeah Campus has 171 students enrolled.
-It is a other school in HIALEAH, FL.
+It is a public school in Hialeah, FL.

 What is the student-teacher ratio at Lincoln-Marti Charter School Hialeah Campus?